hyperledger/fabric/docs/source/glossary.rst

 -------------

 In a Raft ordering service, these are the ordering nodes actively participating in the consensus mechanism on a channel.
-If other ordering nodes exist on the system channel, but are not a part of a channel, they are not part of that channel's consenter set.

 .. _Consortium: